sylwiabruszewska/backend-phonebook/readme.md

 3. Update `.env` file in the root directory with the variables set:
    - `DB_HOST`: Your MongoDB database connection URL
    - `SECRET`: Secret key used for encrypting sensitive information
+   - `BASE_URL`: The URL of your frontend application
+   - `API_KEY`: The API key provided by Mailjet
+   - `API_SECRET`: The API secret provided by Mailjet
+   - `CORS_ORIGIN`: A comma-separated list of allowed domains that are permitted to make requests to your backend

 ## Scripts

 - `npm start`: Launches the application in production mode, allowing you to manage contacts using the command-line interface.
-- `npm run start:dev`: Launches the application in development mode using the `nodemon` tool, which enables automatic reloading of the application when changes are made in the code.
+- `npm run start:dev`: Launches the application in development mode.

-- `npm run lint` — runs code checking with ESLint.
-- `npm lint:fix` — same as the above, but it also automatically fixes simple errors.
-- `npm test` — runs unit tests with JEST for register new user and log in.
+## Build the Project

+1. Run `npm run build` to transpile the TypeScript code into JavaScript.
+This will generate the compiled files in the dist directory.
+2. Add Module Aliases: Ensure that you include `require("module-alias/register");` at the very beginning of your entry point file server.js in the dist directory.
+This step is crucial for resolving module aliases defined in your tsconfig.json during runtime.

 ## Usage